In 1882, Revd Wilson Carlile began to work with homeless people in London.

 He would often spend nights on the Thames Embankment in winter in order to care for those sleeping rough.
 Revd Carlile founded Church Army Housing in 1924, setting up drink-free hostels and work opportunities for people trying to stay off the streets and improve their lot in life.
 Over the years, many other hostels were set up all over England.

 In 1977, this accommodation was transferred to the Church Housing Association, as the Church Army did not have access to public funding to maintain the properties.
 The Church Army continued its work encouraging Christians to share their faith.

 In 1984, Church Housing Trust was founded to raise charitable funds to support the people in Church Housing Association hostels, and became a registered charity in 1990.

-Then 1991, the Church Housing Association merged with Baptist Housing to form English Churches Housing Group (ECHG).
-In the 70s and 80s ECHG redeveloped many of the older, original Church Army hostels.
+Alongside this, the Church Housing Association merged with Baptist Housing to form English Churches Housing Group (ECHG).
+ECHG redeveloped many of the older, original Church Army hostels.
 Church Housing Trust continued to fund added extras to rebuild the lives of the individuals staying in these hostels.

 Church Homeless Trust remains an independent charity raising funds for homeless people.
 There are increasing numbers of people who really need our help, and we are able to reach these people by working in partnership with Riverside Care & Support and other organisations.

 Today, we still provide funds for non-statutory services and support that individuals would not otherwise get.
 We help people become confident and healthy through training, activities, and personal support; we pay for clothes and travel so that people can start volunteering or working; and we pay for basic household goods when they move into their own home.